fyrus7/FYRUS_LM_FlashMeter/README.md

 1. Arduino Nano.

 2. 0.96" Oled Display.
-- 7 pin or 4 pin both can use, i have write both the code.
+- 7 pin or 4 pin both can use.
+- i have write both the code.
 You just need to choose which to use.
-- 7 pin is faster but use more pin to soldered.
+- NOTE: 7 pin is faster but use more pin to soldered.

 3. BH1750FVI Light Sensor with Dome.
  - (minor change in code if you use BH1750 without dome)